developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 	![img](BT_setting.jpg)
 <br>

-Note:
+##Notes
+* **Switching between different Android User Accounts** - When using multiple Android accounts on a single device and switching users, the Bluetooth radio can take a few seconds to turn on.
+When launching Device Central during this time, an error can occur indicating that Bluetooth must be turned on and the user is prompted to restart Device Central.
+Instead, the user must wait for the Blueooth radio to turn on (indicated by the Bluetooth icon in the Android status bar) before lauching Device Central._
-**Silent Pairing** may be enabled/disabled via [Bluetooth Manager CSP](/mx/bluetoothmgr), allowing the confirmation prompt to be bypassed during the pairing process.
+* **Silent Pairing** may be enabled/disabled via [Bluetooth Manager CSP](/mx/bluetoothmgr), allowing the confirmation prompt to be bypassed during the pairing process.
 <br>
 -----